 The precrash coordinate system is defined with the vehicle unloaded (no occupants) on a level floor.
 The lateral axis is defined by placing a level rod against the right and left B-pillars inside the front window frames (with the front doors open) as close to the intersection of the B-pillars and roof rails as possible.
-For pickup trucks and vehicles with removable or convertible roofs, the vertical position of the lateral axis is at the base of the side windows.
+Alternatively for four-door vehicles, the lateral axis may be defined by placing a level rod against the right and left B-pillars inside the rear window frames (with the rear doors open), as close to the intersection of the B-pillars and roof rails as possible.
+For pickup trucks and vehicles with removable or convertible roofs, the vertical position of the lateral axis is at the base of the front side windows.
 The origin is then defined as the intersection of this level rod (lateral axis) and the most inboard trim piece on the right B-pillar and marked.
 A plumb line suspended from this point to the right rear floor defines the vertical axis.
 The lateral axis is marked on both B-pillars and the origin point is marked on the right B-pillar.
 A mark is made on the right rear floor that corresponds to the plumb line location.

-The postcrash coordinate system is reestablished by first defining the plane created by the previously created marks on the B-pillars and right rear floor.
+The postcrash coordinate system is re-established by first defining the plane created by the previously created marks on the B-pillars and right rear floor.
 The vertical axis is then explicitly defined as the line between the right B-pillar mark and the plumb mark on the right rear floor.
 Note that defining the vertical axis on the lateral-vertical plane necessarily defines the lateral axis.
 The precrash origin mark is used again to define the origin, which along with the vertical axis, necessarily defines the longitudinal axis.